quan-h-vu/quan-h-vu.github.io/content/samples/hugosite/index.md

 For users coming from a traditional CMS background, it's useful to review the tools you'll use.

 - command line interface (CLI) tool: Used for installation, creating new content files, publishing and deploying files to your site.
 This includes applications such as Powershell and VSCode.
-- text editor: Used to edit content files, config files, and templates.
+- text editor: Used to edit content files, configuration files, and templates.
 This includes applications such as Notepad++.
 - GitHub web UI: Used to monitor processes when changes are deployed to the site.

 ## Installation